Grace Kiptui: Professional career

 Kiptui entered public service as a legal officer in the Attorney General's Chambers.
 Between 1993 and 2012, she worked in private practice as an advocate.
 She is a principal partner at Kiptui Kipkemei & Co.
 Advocates.

 Radio talk show

 Since 2006, Kobilo has hosted a radio talk show on Kass FM educating the community on vital legal issues.

 Political career

 Kiptui was elected the woman representative of Baringo County in the 2013 elections.
 She won by a landslide, garnering over 120,000 votes against Kaptuiya Cheboiwo's 25,000.

 Campaign against female genital mutilation

 She is a vocal campaigner against the practice of female genital mutilation and a champion of women empowerment.

 Anti-jigger campaign

-In conjunction with Ahadi Kenya Trust], a non-governmental organization, Kiptui has spearheaded a gampaign against the jigger flea all over the county.
+In conjunction with Ahadi Kenya Trust], a non-governmental organization, Kiptui has spearheaded a campaign against the jigger flea all over the county.
 The first phase of the programme covered the highland areas of Baringo Central Constituency and Baringo North Constituency.